IndrajeetPatil/ggstatsplot/README.md

 install.packages("ggstatsplot")
 ```

+*Note*:

-*Note*: If you are on a linux machine, you will need to have OpenGL
+-   If you are on a linux machine, you will need to have OpenGL
     libraries installed (specifically, `libx11`, `mesa` and Mesa OpenGL
     Utility library - `glu`) for the dependency package `rgl` to work.

+-   Additionally, `ggstatsplot` depends on `Rrmpfr`, which requires an
+    OS library that might not be installed by default on TSD mpfr-devel:
+    <a href="https://rmpfr.r-forge.r-project.org/" class="uri">https://rmpfr.r-forge.r-project.org/</a>

 You can get the **development** version of the package from `GitHub`.
 To
 see what new changes (and bug fixes) have been made to the package since